sabbadino/aisearch-openai-rag-audio/README.md

 }
 </pre>

-The registred function call is get_current_weather (no mock data, it connects to a "real" weather api)
+The registred function call is AppConstants.FunctionName

 # VoiceRAG: An Application Pattern for RAG + Voice Using Azure AI Search and the GPT-4o Realtime API for Audio